patilprem21/photo-capturing/README.md

-# 📸 Photo Capturing Project
+# 📸 Simple Photo Capturing Project

 Welcome to the **Photo Capturing Project**!
 This project is designed to help you capture photos directly from your webcam, even on sites without SSL.